cloudera/livy/README.rst

 Building Livy
 =============

-Livy is currently built by the `Hue Build System`_, it can also be built on it's own (aka without any other Hue dependency) with `Apache Maven`_.
+Livy is built using `Apache Maven`_.
 To checkout and build Livy, run:

 .. code:: shell

-    % git clone git@github.com:cloudera/hue.git
+    % git clone git@github.com:cloudera/livy.git
-    % cd hue
-    % cd apps/spark/java
     % mvn -DskipTests clean package

 By default Livy is built with the Cloudera distribution of Spark (currently